wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 1 - Exploring DevOps/DEMO 1.2 - ContinuousDeployment/Demo 1.2.md

 **[the build will take ~3 minutes to complete]**

-* Go back to VS CODE and to show the audience around the tool
+* Go back to VS CODE and to show the tool around

  ![](<media/vscode_overview.png>)